From Trump to Twitter CEO Jack Dorsey, 40 celebs were fooled by trolls

 List of names

-The handles flagged in the database, along with a handful from previous reports, include:
+The handles flagged in the database, along with less than half-a-dozen from previous reports, include:

 AmbPower44, AnnCoulter, bluecheddar1, chrislhayes, CzechsforTrump, DonaldJTrumpJr, DrDavidDuke, ericbolling, geertwilderspvv, ianbremmer, IngrahamAngle, jack, jaketapper, jbouie, JohnCornyn, JSCCounterPunch, KellyannePolls, kevindk82, lorrik24, LouDobbs, lsarsour, mflynnJR, micahflee, MID_RF, mitchellvii, NICKIMINAJ, ninaturner, parscale, ramzpaul, ravikarkara, RealAlexJones, realdonaldtrump, RichardBSpencer, RogerJStoneJr, SarahKSilverman, Scaramucci, seanhannity, seanspicer, StefanMolyneux, tedcruz, Trevornoah, trumpology, Veteran4Trump, and whpresscorps.